jehcriss42/rails_react/README.md

-Tutorial to implement the Ruby on Rails Project, React Frontend and Unit Test:
+Tutorial to implement the Ruby on Rails, React Frontend and Unit Test:

 https://stevepolito.design/blog/rails-react-tutorial/